Ranked Choice Voting is a Scam

 RCV has produced a much more diverse cast of characters, that is true, and we would add, with more extreme political views.
 Check that box.
 A shining example would be Jacob Frye's Minneapolis Mayors Race in 2017 where Capt.
 Jack Sparrow threw his hat into the chaos that now is Minneapolis.

 However, with more choice claims comes the greater chance the spoiler could actually win in an RCV election.
 The Center for Election Science has found that RCV does not eliminate the spoiler effect that RCV proponents so genuinely convict our current plurality voting system of having.
 (24) In fact, in Burlington, VT, the weakest candidate was the winner, which is possible in every RCV race depending on redistribution of votes.
-(38) (See above image)
+(38) (See image below)

 Does Not Increase Voter Turnout